Helen Kirkpatrick: Second World War

 In 1939 Kirkpatrick applied to become a reporter on the staff of the Chicago Daily News.
 The proprietor of the paper, Frank Knox, told her "We don't have women on the staff" to which Kirkpatrick replied "I can't change my sex.
 But you can change your policy."
 Knox hired her.
 Her first assignment for the paper was to interview the Duke of Windsor, well known for not giving interviews.
 Kirkpatrick managed to arrange a meeting with the Duke who explained to her that he did not give interviews but had no objection to him interviewing her.
 This resulted in the first piece under her byline being an interview of her by the Duke of Windsor.

 Kirkpatrick remained with the Chicago Daily News throughout the war.
 She was based in London and reported on the London Blitz and in 1943 accompanied the US Army to Algeria and the Mediterranean theater.
 Returning to England she accompanied the American forces during the Invasion of Normandy in June 1944 before becoming attached to the Free French Forces, the first war correspondent to be so assigned.
 In August 1944 she rode with the tanks of General Leclerc's 2nd Armored Division as the division liberated Paris.
-Afterwards, she becane the Daily News Paris Bureau Chief and a short time later, went on to report from Germany.
+Afterwards, she became the Daily News Paris Bureau Chief and a short time later, went on to report from Germany.

 Her final wartime assignment was to visit Berchtesgaden — Hitler's mountain retreat in Bavaria where it is reported that she stole a frying pan from the kitchen.